-Bathing and washing are important ways of maintaining good health and protecting from infections and illnesses.
+Bathing for people with Epidermolysis Bullosa (EB) is an important way of maintaining good health and protecting from infections and illnesses.

 For those with EB, skin may be cleaned with a variety of gentle cleansers such as Dove soap, Hibiclens, or saline-based solutions.
 Many with EB also use additives in their bathwater.
 This includes salt, bleach or vinegar.
 It is important to have the additive mixed in with the tub water prior to the individual entering the water.
 Skin should be cleansed daily.